 You will also need to look at the costs.
-The cost of buying your business premises will depend on many factors.
+The cost of buying your business premises will depend on many factors, including:

 - The type of premises

-- Where in the country you are based. there are regional price differences
+- Where in the country you are based

 If you are satisfied that the price is fair, you can then make a conditional offer to the landlord yourself - or use a local agent.